Help

 Necessary Tools for Assembly

-The assembly process requires a soldering iron and compatible solder wire.
+The PCB board assembly process requires a soldering iron and compatible solder wire.
 For initial design, PCB design software (with free options available online) is essential.
 A multimeter is crucial for testing connections and troubleshooting.
 Standard wire cutters and strippers will be needed for preparing component leads.
 If you plan to fabricate the PCB at home, a drill or an etching kit will also be necessary.

-How to Design a Single-Layer PCB for a Radio Circuit
+Radio PCB Design Guide: How to Design a Single-Layer PCB for a Radio Circuit

 The initial phase in constructing your simple receiver PCB involves creating the layout.
 Given its single-layer nature, the design process is relatively straightforward, requiring the creation of a schematic which is then translated into a PCB layout with all conductive traces confined to one side.